renatomaia/coutil/doc/manual.md

 ### `system.block (seconds)`

-Blocks the entire current execution (system thread) for `seconds` seconds, preventing any other coroutine to execute.
+Blocks the entire current execution (system thread) for `seconds` seconds, preventing any other _standard thread coroutine_ to execute.

 ### `system.suspend ([seconds])`